EDA database: Falcon from Mentor

 Another significant design database is Falcon, from Mentor Graphics.
 This database was one of the first in the industry written in C++.
 Like Milkyway is for Synopsys, Falcon seems to be a stable and mature platform for Mentor’s IC products.
 Again, the implementation is not publicly available, so little can be said about its features or performance relative to other industry standards.

 Magma's database

 Magma Design Automation’s database is not just a disk format with an API, but is an entire system built around their DB as a central data structure.
 Again, since the details of the system are not publicly available, a direct comparison of features or performance is not possible.
-Looking at the capabilities of the Magma tools would indicate that this DB has a similar functionality to OpenAccess, and may be capable of representing behavioral (synthesis input) information.
+Looking at the capabilities of the Magma tools would indicate that this DB has similar functionality to OpenAccess, and may be capable of representing behavioral (synthesis input) information.

 Major features of an EDA specific database

 An EDA specific database is expected to provide many basic constructs and services.
 Here is a brief and incomplete list of what is needed: